 These figures are worrying and could spell disaster for the British economy.

-The highest number of businesses closing down was in the East Midlands, with a business death rate of 13.2% and a birth rate of 11.5%.
-This indicates that businesses in the East Midlands were the hardest hit, with the business population shrinking by 1.7%, which is the biggest fall in all of the UK.
+The highest number of businesses closing down was in the East Midlands, with a death rate of 13.2% and a birth rate of 11.5%.
+This indicates that companies in the East Midlands were the hardest hit, with the business population shrinking by 1.7%, which is the biggest fall in all of the UK.

-The industry that had the most business closures in 2022 was the transport and storage (including postal) industry, with a death rate of 23.8%.
+The industry that had the most company closures in 2022 was the transport and storage (including postal) industry, with a death rate of 23.8%.
 However, this sector also had the highest business birth rate with 21.2%.

 2022 Difficult Year For UK Business Population